AidanMJ25/Blog/content/posts/Smarter MacBook Charging with Shortcuts and BetterTouchTool.md

 ### Why It Matters

 Apple’s built-in battery management is good, but not always predictable—and it doesn’t give me direct control.
-With this Shortcut + BetterTouchTool setup, I can enforce my own rules: charge only when needed, stop at full, and always keep an eye on the charger’s actual state.
+With this Shortcuts + BetterTouchTool setup, I can enforce my own rules: charge only when needed, stop at full, and always keep an eye on the charger’s actual state.

 It’s a small project, but one that makes a noticeable difference in daily use.
 My MacBook